Tbits007/fastapi-redis/README.md

-# RabbitMQ Producer-Consumer Example with FastAPI
+# Redis Producer-Consumer Example with FastAPI

-🚀 A simple implementation of the Producer-Consumer pattern using RabbitMQ and FastAPI.
+🚀 A simple implementation of the Producer-Consumer pattern using Redis and FastAPI.

-This repository demonstrates how to build asynchronous communication between services using RabbitMQ message queues.
+This repository demonstrates how to build asynchronous communication between services using Redis as a message broker.

 ---

 ## 🔧 Technologies

 - **FastAPI**: A modern, fast web framework for building APIs with Python.
-- **RabbitMQ**: A robust message broker for asynchronous communication.
+- **Redis**: A powerful in-memory data structure store, used as a message broker.
-- **aio-pika**: An asynchronous library for interacting with RabbitMQ.
+- **aioredis**: An asynchronous Redis client library for Python.

 ---

 ## 📜 Features

 ### Producer:
-- Sends messages to a RabbitMQ queue.
+- Publishes messages to a Redis channel using the `PUBLISH` command.
 - Supports custom data submission through an API.

 ### Consumer:
-- Processes messages from a RabbitMQ queue.
+- Subscribes to a Redis channel using the `SUBSCRIBE` command.
-- Demonstrates asynchronous data handling.
+- Processes incoming messages asynchronously.

 ---

 ## 📂 Project Structure

-- `producer/` — Producer implementation that sends data to RabbitMQ.
+- `producer/` — Producer implementation that publishes data to Redis channels.
-- `consumer/` — Consumer implementation that reads and processes messages.
+- `consumer/` — Consumer implementation that subscribes to Redis channels and processes messages.
-- `docker-compose.yml` — A quick setup for RabbitMQ using Docker.
+- `docker-compose.yml` — A quick setup for Redis using Docker.
 - `README.md` — Detailed project documentation with usage examples.

 ---